xyproto/llm-manager/README.md

 A utility written in Python 3 for querying and managing keys and values in `~/.config/llm-manager/llm.conf` and `/etc/llm.conf`.

-**The idea is that if ie. an editor needs to use the best available LLM model for code completion, it can use this utility to get the user-configured answer, with fallback to the system-configured models.**
+**The idea is that if ie. an editor needs to use the best available LLM model for code completion, it can use this utility to get the user-configured models.**

 ```bash
 $ llm-manager code-completion